profsmith89/ctps/_sources/chap01.md

 At this point, I stop providing explicit directions for using the interactive Python interpreter in IDEs and Jupyter notebooks.
 ```

-**The interactive interpreter as a calculator.** What happens if you write `2 + 3` as the input to the interactive Python interpreter?
+## The interpreter as a calculator

+What happens if you write `2 + 3` as the input to the interactive Python interpreter?
 Before you run it, take a moment and think about what we are asking the interpreter to do.

 ```{code-block} python
 2 + 3